I'm a member

 Printer Friendly Version

-Of patients with stage II colon cancer, 75-80% are cured by surgery alone, and the absolute benefit of chemotherapy for the patient population is small.
-Those patients who are most likely to benefit from chemotherapy are difficult to identify by standard clinical and pathological risk factors.
-The 12-gene expression test is intended to be used as an aid in indentifying those stage II patients most likely to experience recurrence after surgery and therefore those most likely to benefit from additional treatment.
+Of patients with stage 2 colon cancer, 75-80% are cured by surgery alone, and the absolute benefit of chemotherapy for the overall patient population is small.
+Patients most likely to benefit from chemotherapy are difficult to identify by standard clinical and pathological risk factors.
+Genomic tests are intended to be used as an aid in indentifying those stage 2 patients most likely to experience recurrence after surgery and most likely to benefit from additional treatment.

-Colorectal cancer is classified stage II when it has spread outside the colon and/or rectum to nearby tissue, but is not detectable in the lymph nodes and has not metastasized to distant sites (also called Dukes B).
-The primary treatment is surgical resection of the primary cancer and colonic anastomosis.
-After surgery the prognosis is very good, with survival rates of 75% to 80% at 5 years.
-Meta-analysis of several trials of adjuvant therapy vs. surgery alone in stage II patients found statistically significant, although small, absolute benefit of chemotherapy for disease-free survival but not for overall survival.
-Therefore, adjuvant chemotherapy with 5-fluorouracil (5-FU) or capecitabine is recommended only as an option for resected patients with high-risk stage II disease (i.e. those. with poor prognostic features).
-However, the clinical and pathological features used to identify high-risk disease are not well-established and the patients for whom the benefits of adjuvant chemotherapy would most likely outweigh the harms cannot be identified with certainty.
+Colorectal cancer is classified as stage 2 (also called Dukes B) when it has spread outside the colon and/or rectum to nearby tissue, but is not detectable in the lymph nodes (stage 3 disease, also called Dukes C) and has not metastasized to distant sites (stage 4 disease).
+Primary treatment is surgical resection of the primary cancer and colonic anastomosis.
+After surgery prognosis is good, with survival rates of 75% to 80% at 5 years.
+A 2008 meta-analysis of 50 studies of adjuvant therapy versus surgery alone in stage 2 patients found statistically significant, although small, absolute benefit of chemotherapy for disease-free survival (DFS) but not for overall survival.
+Therefore, adjuvant chemotherapy with 5-fluorouracil or capecitabine is recommended only as an option for resected patients with high-risk stage 2 disease (i.e. those with poor prognostic features).
+However, the clinical and pathological features used to identify high-risk disease are not well-established, and the patients for whom the benefits of adjuvant chemotherapy would most likely outweigh the harms cannot be identified with certainty.
 The current system relies on a variety of factors, including tumor substage 2B (T4A tumors that invade the muscularis propria and extend into pericolorectal tissues) or 2C (T4B tumors that invade or are adherent to other organs or structures), obstruction or bowel perforation at initial diagnosis, an inadequately low number of sampled lymph nodes at surgery (≤12), histologic features of aggressiveness, a high preoperative carcinoembryonic antigen level, and indeterminate or positive resection margins.